renderpci/dedalo/Readme.md

 Dédalo is a knowledge management system for Cultural Heritage (tangible and intangible), Natural Heritage and Oral History/Memory.

-Dédalo is a Open Source software based in a new paradigm of programing: develop objects with a ontology model and control the app flow with the ontology descriptors, related terms, no descriptors, TG, TE, etc. The objects have a MVC structure linked to the ontology and the database is a NoSQL model.
-The data is stored in JSONB (binary).
+Dédalo is a Open Source software based in a new paradigm of programing: develop objects with a ontology model.
+The ontology control the app flow with the descriptors, related terms, no descriptors, TG, TE, etc. The objects are builded with a MVC structure and are linked to the ontology.
+The database use a NoSQL model, all data is stored in JSONB (binary).

-Dédalo use the structure Ontology for three things:
+Dédalo use the structured Ontology for three things:

 	1. Make the data structured. (user data is stored without fixed structure)
-	2. Do the programing objects in the execution time (in real time).
+	2. Build the programing objects in the execution time (in real time).
 	3. Interpret the code and the data and translate to multiple formats (RDF, JSON-LD, SQL, CSV, XML, Dublin Core, HTML, PDF, etc)

 The ontology can be changed in the time and this will change the data and the programing code; you can develop new functionalities without change the data, and you can change the metadata without change the code or the data.

 Dédalo is based in linked data model, and use a relative, multireference and universal locator.
-THe locator can find a entity, section, component, and tag.
+The locator can find: entity, section, component, and tag.
 In other words, the locator can find, archives (in others entities), records, fields, and part of the fields (sub-field data).

 Dédalo is a real multilingual app (Dédalo can use any language) in the interface and the managed data, has a multi-thesaurus engine and manage multiple resources and resolutions for video, image, pdf, notation scores, etc.